Vertical Gardening Class

 Tooele Valley Free Masons

-The Tooele Valley Free Masons meet the second Friday of each month for dinner and socializing.
-If you are interested or have questions please join us at the Lodge, located at the corner of Settlement Canyon Road and SR-36, or give us a call at (435) 277-0087.
+Tooele Valley Free Masons meet the second Friday of each month for dinner and socializing.
+If you are interested or have questions, please join us at the Lodge, located at the corner of Settlement Canyon Road and state Route 36, or call at 435-277-0087.

 Tooele Valley Family History Center